TO: Title I Directors, LEA Representatives

 To view additional federal guidance regarding Title I Comparability refer to the websites listed below:

-If it is determined that the district or charter school does not need to show comparability, please complete the District Identification Information on the Comparability Report form, check Box A, sign and return to the Minnesota Department of Education, ESEA Federal Programs Division, 1500 Highway 36 West, Roseville, MN 55113-4266.
+If it is determined that the district or charter school does not need to show comparability, please complete the District Identification Information on the Comparability Report form, check Box A, sign and return to the Minnesota Department of Education, ESEA Federal Programs Division, 1500 Highway 36 West, Roseville, Minnesota 55113-4266.
 NOTE: An original signature is required.

-If it is determined that the district or charter school does need to show comparability please complete, sign and return the Comparability Report form to the Minnesota Department of Education, ESEA Federal Programs Division, 1500 Highway 36 West, Roseville, MN 55113-4266.
+If it is determined that the district or charter school does need to show comparability please complete, sign and return the Comparability Report form to the Minnesota Department of Education, ESEA Federal Programs Division, 1500 Highway 36 West, Roseville, Minnesota 55113-4266.

 If a district has a Title I school which is found to be out of the range for compliance, the district must put additional staff and/or funds into the Title I school at district expense until the school is in compliance.